gissavem/InventoryApi/README.md

-# InventoryApi: a study in integration, Docker, and design patterns by John Andersson
+# InventoryApi - A study in api integration, Docker, and design patterns by John Andersson

 ## Design pattern motivation